ngxs/store/docs/advanced/actions-life-cycle.md

   });
 ```

-As their action handlers are asynchronous - you can't be sure what HTTP response will come first.
-In that example we dispatch the `GetNovels` action before `GetDetectives`, but if there were problems on the server side and the server returned a response after 5 seconds, then the `novels` property will be set after `detectives`.
+You could correctly assume that the request for `GetNovels` would be dispatched before `GetDetectives`.
+This is true due to the synchronous nature of the dispatch, but their action handlers are asynchronous so you can't be sure which HTTP response would return first.
+In this example we dispatch the `GetNovels` action before `GetDetectives`, but if the call to fetch novels takes longer then the `novels` property will be set after `detectives`.
+The `store.dispatch` function returns an observable that can be used to respond to the completion of each of these actions.

-You can dispatch an array of actions:
+Alternatively you could dispatch an array of actions:

 ```ts
 store